naomischlosser/naomischlosser/README.md

 - 💕 Love for problem solving and making sure code is well structured
 - 👥 Advocate of pair programming to problem solve efficiently, requiring teamwork and communication
 - 💻 Skilfull in using an OOP and TDD approach
-- 🌳 Fun fact #1: I love goig for hikes using UK's public footpaths
+- 🌳 Fun fact #1: I love going for hikes using UK's public footpaths
 - 🏊‍♀️ Fun fact #2: I used to do synchronise swimming

 ## Projects